 If the sonic anemometer is using a computer or a data acquisition system other than a Campbell Scientific data logger to collect data from the CSAT3H heater controller box, then a CSAT3HCBL2 should be ordered to connect the CSAT3H heater controller box to the other data acquisition system.
-One end of the cable is a 3-pin IP67 military connector that connects to the controller box; on the other end is an M16 eight-pin connector that connects to the CPI/RS-485 port on the sonic.
-Note that an RS-485 splitter will be required to establish communications between both the sonic/PC and the sonic/controller box.
+One end of the cable is a 3-pin IP67 military connector that connects to the controller box; the other end is a pigtail with brown, white, and black wires that connects to the computer.
+This cable comes at a set length of 15 ft.